susam/mathb/README.md

   - `:lock-down` (default is `nil`): A value of `t` makes MathB run in lock-down mode, i.e., existing posts cannot be viewed and new posts cannot be submitted.
-A value of `nil` makes MathB run normally in read-write mode.

   - `:read-only` (default is `nil`): A value of `t` makes MathB run in read-only mode, i.e., old posts can be viewed but new posts cannot be made.
-A value of `nil` makes MathB run normally in read-write mode.
+If the values of both this property and the previous property are `nil`, then MathB runs normally in read-write mode.

   - `:min-title-length` (default is `0`): The minimum number of characters allowed in the title field.